essej/paulxstretch/README.md

 # License and 3rd Party Software

 Released under GNU General Public License v.3 license with App Store license exception.
 The full license text is in the LICENSE and LICENSE_EXCEPTION files.
+Paul Nasca, Xenakios and Jesse Chappell all explicitly permitted the license exception clause.

 It is built using JUCE 6 (slightly modified on a public fork), I'm using the very handy tool `git-subrepo` to include the source code for my forks of those software libraries in this repository.
 FFTW is required, but statically built libraries are included in `deps` for easier building on Mac and Windows.